 Lollipop, named by Tyme's daughters, is an exceptionally nice example of a clinker-built Iceni 14.
 Her highly pleased builder reports that she rows very well, not only as a single, but with 2 adults and 3 children, too, and does about 6 mph under power with a 50 year old 4 hp outboard.

-The intention is to use Lollipop as a rowing and outboard skiff this year and convert her to sail next year.
+The intention is to use Lollipop as a rowing and outboard skiff this year and convert her to sail in the future.
+Bottom photos is as she is today when rigged for sailing.